gobstones/curso-LMC/Proyectos/01.The input, plus two/description.md

 Yes, a Mailbox!
 You should store the number 2 into some Mailbox, and use it as data.
 Be aware!
 The Mailbox used as data storage must not be part of the program.
-For example, you can use the Mailbox 9 for it.
+For example, you can use the Mailbox number 4 for it (we already gave put it there for you).

-The LMC is yours!
+The LMC is yours.
+Complete the program!